Shop Subscribe

 Homework Boxes from Magazine Holders

-If you have a countertop or closet space where you can keep small cubbies for your students, try stacking magazine boxes horizontally.
-Lay them sideways and stack them to give yourself a mailbox-like space for returning papers and projects.
+If you have countertop or closet space, use small cubbies to keep your students’ supplies.
+Try stacking magazine boxes horizontally.
+Lay them on their sides and stack them to create a mailbox-like space for returning papers and projects.

 Student Binders With Name & Picture

-Want students to be able to take their cubbies back to their desks with them?
+Want students to be able to take their cubbies back to their desks?
 Try using binders!
-Give each student a binder and use it to return assignments and keep important papers.
+Give each student a binder to return assignments and keep important papers.
 When it comes to parent-teacher conferences, you can even grab the binder and show them what you’ve collected for each student.

 Tips for Decorating Student Cubbies